When the time comes to Bug Out, you need a good reliable backpack for your Premade Bug Out Bag!

 There are a lot of places that sell the survival bars.
 These bars are good for you, packed with nutrients and can give you the calories you need to survive.
 But just because you need to survive doesn’t mean that all you eat are the survival bars.

-BTW, survival bars can be purchased in bulk, they’re tasty and do fit easily into your backpack, but there are a lot of different survival foods that you can also include in your bag.
+BTW, survival bars can be purchased in bulk, they’re tasty and do fit comfortably into your backpack, but there are a lot of different survival foods that you can also include in your bag.
 That said, pack 2 – 3 survival bars per day, per person.

 You probably wouldn’t believe what some people pack but for this guide we’ll stick with the basics.